Oneplus-Nord5-development/.github/profile/Readme.md

 ## Credits
 - LineageOS team
 - chandu078 for his work on Oneplus Pineapple platform
-- Luk1337, Cyberknight777, Maitreya25 and pjgowtham for guidance/help
+- Luk1337, Cyberknight777, Maitreya25, inferno0209 and pjgowtham for guidance/help
-- LXD_PRINCE and av for testing
+- LXD_PRINCE , kknix and kratos_1704 for testing
 - and everyone else who contributed but I forgot to mention here